Skyhawkbotics/firstdocs/source/docs/judging/awards.md

 The Control Award recognizes excellence in robot control, sensor integration, and consistent performance.

+!!! tip "Tips to Help Win the Control Award"

+    * Document code structure, sensor use, and strategic algorithms.
+    * Show how your software assists the drivers during TeleOp.
+    * Provide annotated code snippets or flowcharts.

 ## Motivate Award

+The Motivate Award recognizes teams that actively promotes FIRST, and recruits new participants into STEM.

+!!! tip "Tips to Help Win the Motivate Award"

+    * Maintain a strong public presence, such as through social media and events.
+    * Showcase your team's outreach and recruitment efforts during your interviews and on your engineering portfolio.

 ## Design Award

+The Design Award focuses on the form of the form vs. function.
+It recognizes how organized, maintainable and aesthetically pleasing your robot is.

+!!! tip "Tips to Help Win the Design Award"

+    * Show a variety of CAD renders, such as exploded views, high-quality renders, and annotated CAD screenshots.
+    * Don't let the robot become a jumble of wires.
+Instead, use cable management tools to make the robot cleaner and more organized.
+Remember, the form of your robot is being judged for the design award.

 ## Promote Award
 !!! info